sebascastillo89/filmtasy/README.md

 As a side-project, Filmtasy is currently ongoing and we are dealing with technical debt:

 - Random error in unit testing.
 Sometimes runs OK, sometimes it appears as a UnhandledPromiseRejectionWarning, sometimes fail.
 This bug is driving me crazy!
-- SWAPI does not provide images, so we have covers and characters pictures in local json.
-We could implement a wrapper API to SWAPI
+- SWAPI does not provide images, so we get this images from local json.
+I implemented a Lambda + API Gateway function in AWS that gets the URL of the image filtered by filmId or characterId.
+However, it is not yet integrated into Filmtasy.
+Click here to [test this feature](https://bbwg66udlg.execute-api.eu-west-1.amazonaws.com/test/covers?filmId=1)
 - TO-DO: Docker
+- TO-DO: Error tracking

 ![May the force be with you.](https://www.clipartkey.com/mpngs/m/6-62632_clip-art-may-the-force-be-with-you.png)